 Those with the power to control enjoy the privilege of saying, “I’m right, and you’re wrong” while those without control are left to respond, “You’re wrong, and I’m right.”
 This reversal of claims is no arbitrary gainsaying or petty playfulness.

 Politically, those without control can promote their own righteousness all they want, but by circumstance, they’re also compelled to point out the power broker’s control… probably as flawed, and thereby as justification for change.
 However, unlike the power broker, they’re unable to refer only to themselves.
 They refer to themselves always in terms relative to the opposition, even without direct reference since, well, everybody knows who’s in control.
-Arguably, compounding their repression, they occupy a weaker political position though this is also dependent upon (i) the audience’s own position as well as (ii) the audience’s potential to leverage their position.
+Arguably, compounding their repression, they occupy a weaker political position though this is also dependent upon (i) their audience’s own position as well as (ii) their audience’s potential to leverage their position.
+[In this case, that ‘audience’ is most likely the electorate, at least those of voting age who are paying attention.]
 Meanwhile, having control, the power broker is politically wise to promote their own approach above all else.
-Indeed, they may feel no need to even acknowledge, much less reason, with anyone.
-That kind of arrogance is well-known, as is its maintenance.
+Indeed, they may feel no need to even acknowledge, much less reason, with opposition of any kind – that kind of arrogance is well-known, as is its maintenance.